rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. note::

-  Task 3.1: Look around in Jupyter lab, and try googling subjects like "jupyter lab cheat sheet" and "run cell jupyter lab".
+  Task 3.1: Look around in Jupyter lab.
+Open another tab in your browser, and google subjects like "jupyter lab cheat sheet" and "run cell jupyter lab".

 Jupyter lab keyboard shortcuts
 ---------------------